Shih Tzu

 After they were exported to England and other European countries, American soldiers stationed overseas brought the pups back to the US in the 1940s and 1950s.
 Since they arrived in the West, Shih Tzus have become a highly coveted breed, receiving American Kennel Club recognition as a member of the toy group in 1969.
 Famous celebrity pet parents include Bill Gates, Beyonce, Mariah Carey and Queen Elizabeth II.

 Are you looking to add a Shih Tzu as a pet?
 You can find a list of reputable breeders on the American Kennel Club’s website.
 What’s the average Shih Tzu price?
 Expect to spend anywhere from $1,200 to $3,000 for a pup who’s been screened for health and temperament issues and may even come with pedigree papers.
-You can also reach out to Shih Tzu rescue organizations or your local animal shelter to adopt one.
+You can also reach out to Shih Tzu rescue organizations, keep an eye out at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 Have you seen teacup Shih Tzus online?
 Neither the AKC nor reputable breeders recognize these really small dogs.
 These pups have been bred for their small size and are often unhealthy.
 Sadly, these pups are touted as being “rare,” so they cost more.
 If you see a breeder who has these types of dog, find a different breeder.